Language reference

 branding

 The branding keyword allows you to define some custom branding that should be used when rendering diagrams and documentation.
-See Branding for more details.
+See Diagrams - Branding and Documentation - Branding for more details.

 branding {